 You have a right to a choice of providers.

-- You have the right to choose your own primary care provider and specialists within Riverside PACE’s network and get quality health care.
+- You have the right to choose your own primary care provider and specialists within the Riverside PACE network and receive quality health care.

 - You have the right to request that your primary care be transferred to a different primary care physician and specialist within Riverside PACE’s network.